matan1905/ComfyUI-Serving-Toolkit/README.md

 When a user types: !generate 4k epic realism portrait --negative drawing you could set the argument=negative and then recieve the value of "drawing" inside the output text.

 Inputs:
 * serving_config - a config made by a serving node
 * argument - the argument name, the prompt itself will be inside the "prompt" argument.
+When using discord serving, you can access attachments url using 'attachment_url_0' (and attachment_url_1 etc). then you can use nodes like WAS Image Load to download these images
 * default - the default value of this argument

 Outputs: